Every trader has a different risk tolerance, but for our Vector Ridge process I will give you clear, practical guidelines on sizing and risk.

 - Run larger positions (closer to max allocation) because we are happy to own them long-term

-- Add to trades on new signals—enter at 8%, second signal hits go to 12%, third signal reach max 15%
+- Add to trades on new trades—enter at 8%, second signal hits go to 12%, third signal reach max 15%

 - No hard stops or minimal stops—let winners run as long as momentum and macro remain supportive